-Greg Akers is the Senior Vice President of Advanced Security Initiatives and Chief Technology Officer within the Global Governments Solutions Group at Cisco.
+Greg Akers is the Senior Vice President of Advanced Security Initiatives and Chief Technology Officer within the Security and Trust Organization (STO) at Cisco.
 With more than two decades of executive experience, Akers brings a wide range of technical and security knowledge to his current role.
 A major focus of his group is to expand security awareness and launch product resiliency initiatives throughout Cisco's development organization to deliver high-quality and secure products to customers.
 He also serves as executive sponsor of the Cisco Disability Awareness Network.

-Akers is also an Internet security and critical infrastructure protection advisor to Cisco customers and to the U.S. government.
+In addition to his primary role, Akers is an Internet security and critical infrastructure protection advisor to Cisco customers and to the U.S. government.
 He regularly advises and directs activities relative to technology and security matters of domestic and international importance.
-In this capacity he has held leadership roles, such as serving as President of the ITInformation Sharing and Analysis Center (ISAC) organization in 2002 and Vice President in 2001.
-Akers has also advised the U.S. Department of Defense and the federal intelligence community for more than 15 years.
-He is a member of the National White-Collar Crime Board and the Board of Directors of the East Carolina Infraguard.
-Presently he leads and serves on various boards, panels, and task forces within the U.S. Department of Defense.
+In this capacity he has held leadership roles, such as serving as President of the IT-Information Sharing and Analysis Center (ISAC) organization in 2002 and Vice President in 2001.
+Akers has also advised the U.S. Department of Defense and the federal intelligence community for more than fifteen years.
+Akers is a member of the National White-Collar Crime Board and the Board of Directors of the East Carolina Infraguard.
+Presently he leads and serves on various boards, panels and task forces within the U.S. Department of Defense.

 Akers holds a bachelor of science degree in chemical engineering from the University of Akron.
-He also holds CCIE certification.